ashishbindra2/workshop/docs/python_3.8.md

 ```

-### New Syntax Warning in python 3.8 version:
+### New Syntax Warning in python 3.8 version

-- In python warning are Exception
+* In python warning are Exception

-- Python has a syntaxWarning that can warn about doubtful syntax,that is typically not syntaxerror
+* Python has a syntaxWarning that can warn about doubtful syntax,that is typically not syntaxerror

 ---